(Company name) Blue Imp

 - relatively flat with good drainage

 This is the exciting part!
-Be sure to refer to your list of objectives and consult your Blue Imp rep so to help make your dreams a reality.
-Our experienced sales and design team provide professional services entirely free of charge, including:
+Be sure to refer to your list of objectives and consult your Blue Imp rep to help make your dreams a reality.
+Our experienced sales and design team provide professional playground planning, design and consultation services entirely free of charge, including:

-- meeting with your group to discuss needs/options
+- meeting with your group to discuss needs/options/objectives/concerns

 - preparing a proposal with 3D images and drawings of the proposed designs

-- modifying the design until it is exactly right for you
+- modifying the design until it is exactly right for your needs

 - providing a site plan showing boundaries, dimensions, orientation, components, etc.